mttcrn/polimi-CSE-notes/Machine Learning.md

 They are fast to train, but slow to predict: the bottleneck is the number of samples, so we can increase the number of features without "paying" computationally.
 They require a metric to be defined.

+In the case the model we are considering is not performing well even by tuning properly the parameters (e.g. cross-validation), we have two opposite options: simplify the model or increase its complexity.
+In the second case, one might see the problem in a more complex space: the kernel space.

 Kernels makes linear models work in non-linear settings:
 - by **mapping** data to higher dimensions where it exhibits linear patterns.
 They change the feature space representation.
 Mapping can be expensive but kernels give them for (almost) free.
 - by applying the linear model to the new input space.
 ## Feature Mapping
 Given a feature space $x = \{x_1, .., x_M\}$, consider the following mapping:
 $$